decentraland/adr/RFC/RFC-3-synchronization-protocol.md

 ## Content Server Synchronization

 Each Content server in a Catalyst bundle stores the assets of the deployed entities.
 Those entities are replicated in all DAO Content Servers.
+The schemas of the entities is defined in [ADR-80](/adr/ADR-80)

 ## What to expect from this document?